sjcobs/lantern/README.md

 Lantern watches your light.
 Go dark too long, and it passes your chosen secrets to family members automatically, inside 1Password.

 It works by using a 1Password service account token with **Create vaults** access only; it should not have access to your other vaults.
 Each `POST /run` creates a special vault for every family member if they do not already have one (default title `Lantern`).
 The clock is 1Password login time (`last_auth_at`), not a timer this app stores.
 For the last 3 days before a trip, the payload lists them under `warnings`.
 If they are overdue and that vault has items, Lantern grants **view-only** access to every family member, renames it to `Lantern` plus their first name, and creates a new empty vault for the inactive person.
 That lands under `trips`.
 Empty vaults are left alone.
-The opened vault is an archive; a 1Password admin can delete it later.
+The opened vault is an archive.
 The new Lantern still allows editing.

 Call `POST /run` on a schedule with n8n, cron, or anything else.
 Send `Authorization: Bearer <RUN_TOKEN>`.
 Hook any notification system to the JSON it returns.
 Set the HTTP timeout to a few minutes; a family with several people is many 1Password CLI calls.
 Treat `409` as "already running" and wait for the next schedule.